 Solo videogame/interactive story projects for your perusal.
 Enjoy!

 A story about childhood and adolescent gender expectations told from mirrored perspectives.
-A preview of a work in progress.
+A prequel to Coffee: A Misunderstanding.

 A story about a woman giving a talk at a tech conference, set in a dystopian near-future where augmented reality is everywhere.
 There are two endings, neither of them particularly happy.
 I wrote up some design notes for it here.